SummitRoute/csp_security_mistakes/README.md

   - http://www.daemonology.net/blog/2008-12-18-AWS-signature-version-1-is-insecure.html

 ### AWS: AWS published official AMIs with recoverable deleted files
-- Summary: Researchers, while investigating the security posture of Public AMIs, were able to undeleted 8,996 files from an official image that was published by Amazon AWS.
+- Summary: Researchers, while investigating the security posture of Public AMIs, were able to undelete files from an official image that was published by Amazon AWS.
 - Platform: AWS
 - Severity: Low
 - Date: June, 2011